aidanwhiteley/books/README.md

 This project makes use of the excellent Lombok project.
 So to build in your favourite IDE, if necessary head on over to [Lombok](https://projectlombok.org/) and click the appropriate "Install" link (tested with IntelliJ and Eclipse).

-The project currently builds on Travis only on JDK11 (the JDK8 build in .travis.yml is now commented out as SonarQube support for JDK8 will be removed later in 2020)
+The project builds on Travis only on JDK11 (the JDK8 build in .travis.yml is now commented out as SonarQube support for JDK8 will be removed later in 2020).
+Additionally, the project Maven depedencies have been updated to include JAXB depedencies that are no longer included by default in the JDK SE.
+The Maven build also expects JDK11.
+So really it's JDK11 onwards now.

 With appropriate versions of the JDK, Maven and a Mongo installed, start with
 ~~~~